muellerberndt/mini-agi/README.md

 cp .env_example .env
 ```

 Configure your environment with OpenAI and Pinecone API keys (if using Pinecone) or Postgres connection info (if using postgres) and choose your memory type.
-If using postgres, you must have pg_vector installed.
+If using postgres, you must have pg_vector and the psycopg2 Python package installed.

 ## Usage